alexs2112/MonoRogue/UserManual.md

 * Attack Delay: How many in-game ticks it takes before you can make another action after attacking.
 The higher the value, the slower your attacks.
 * Movement Delay: Same as attack delay, but how long it takes to make another action after moving.
 A creature with movement delay 5 will get to move two tiles for every one tile of a creature with movement delay 10.

+Enemies also have a difficulty rating, depicted by a flame icon next to their name when you mouse over them.
+The difficulty of the dungeon increases as you progress deeper into it.

 ## Food:
 Food is an item type that can be found in the dungeon, or dropped by pigs.
 Pressing `[space]` or clicking your character when standing on food will consume it, regenerating your Health equal to the Yellow Heart value of the food.